 It has been said by many that in order to fight a war the most basic and important asset is that of a secret service or organization especially dedicated to intelligence-gathering operations.
 It may be a government agency, the military or the police.
 This is also relevant to a non-state actor or a terrorist group.

 The Liberation Tigers of Tamil Eelam (LTTE), as a guerrilla-cum-terrorist organization fighting to establish a separate homeland for the minority Tamil population in Sri Lanka, staged about 250 suicide operations since July 1987 until the present day.
 All these have been within Sri Lanka, with the exception of the assassination of former Indian Prime Minister Rajiv Gandhi by Thenmozhi Rajaratnam, alias Dhanu, on 21st of May 1991.
 With a few exceptions, the LTTE claimed responsibility only for the suicide attack operations it conducted against military targets in Sri Lanka’s north-eastern region.
-The organization refrained from claiming responsibility for operations against VIP and non-military infrastructure targets, since all such missions and/or operations were carried out by its Intelligence Wing.
-Attributable to this Intelligence Wing’s operations is the LTTE’s labelling as a “terrorist outfit” rather than a “liberation movement” by the USA, Canada, the EU and India.
+The organization refrained from claiming responsibility for operations against VIP and non-military infrastructure targets since all such missions and/or operations were carried out by its Intelligence Wing.
+Attributable to this Intelligence Wing’s operations is the LTTE’s labeling as a “terrorist outfit” rather than a “liberation movement” by the USA, Canada, the EU, and India.